jbcodeforce/redpanda-studies/docs/index.md

 * Zero data loss by default, highly available and predictable performance at scale
 * Limitless processing of both real-time and historical data through a single API.
 * Redpanda Keeper (RPK) automatically tunes your kernel to yield the optimal settings for your hardware
-* Transform data with our WebAssembly-based engine.
+* Transform data with our WebAssembly-based engine: 60% of streaming programming is for doing data manipulation, so to avoid data ping-pong that exists with existing streaming platform, move logic like filtering, data normalization, scrubbing, cleaning in the broker or in sidecar close to it.
+A wasm engine executes the code.
+Any wasm modules is supported.

 With [cloud offering](https://redpanda.com/cloud/)